Piperitone: Properties

-Piperitone is a colorless liquid with a distinct peppermint odor.
+Racemic piperitone is a colorless liquid with a distinct peppermint odour ("herbal, minty, camphoreous, medicinal").

 Production

 Piperitone can be synthesized from isopropyl acetoacetate and 3-buten-2-one.

 The primary source of D/L-piperitone is from Eucalyptus dives, produced mainly in South Africa.

 Reactions

 Piperitone is used as the principal raw material for the production of synthetic menthol and thymol.
 The reduction to menthol is achieved using hydrogen and a nickel catalyst.
 Oxidation to thymol is accomplished with iron(III) chloride and acetic acid.
 It also forms adducts with benzaldehyde and hydroxylamine (an oxime), which were historically useful for compound identification by the melting points of the derivatives.
 Under light exposure, piperitone undergoes photodimerization, forming a polycyclic compound with a cyclobutane ring.